Kathleen Cody (actress): Film

 In 1972, Cody relocated to Los Angeles.
 She co-starred in three television Movies of the Week.
 She first appeared in a remake of the 1945 film Double Indemnity, which originally starred Fred MacMurray and Barbara Stanwyck.
-Cody portrayed the character Lola Dietrickson, while in 1945, the role was played by Jean Heather.
+Cody portrayed the character Lola Dietrickson, played in the original film by Jean Heather.
 The 1972 adaptation starred Richard Crenna, Lee J. Cobb, and Samantha Eggar.

-In 1975, Cody appeared in her second telemovie, Babe, a biographical film about Babe Didrikson, who was named the 10th Greatest North American Athlete of the 20th Century by ESPN, and the ninth Greatest Athlete of the 20th Century by the Associated Press.
+In 1975, Cody appeared in her second telemovie, Babe, a biographical film about Babe Didrikson, who was named the 10th greatest North American athlete of the 20th century by ESPN, and the ninth greatest athlete of the 20th Century by the Associated Press.
 Written by Joanna Lee, the film was an adaptation of Didrikson's autobiography, entitled, This Life I've Led.
-Directed by Buzz Kulik, the film starred Susan Clark in the title role, for which she won an Emmy for her performance.
-Alex Karras appeared in the film as Babe's husband, while Cody appeared in the supporting role of Sue Ellen.
+Directed by Buzz Kulik, the film starred Susan Clark in the title role, for which she won an Emmy for her performance at the 28th Primetime Emmy Awards.
+Alex Karras appeared in the film as Babe's husband George Zaharias, while Cody appeared in the supporting role of Sue Ellen.

 In 1975, Cody appeared in the Vincent McEveety-directed film The Last Day, starring Richard Widmark, Barbara Rush, Tim Matheson and Robert Conrad.
-Cody appeared in the supporting role of Julia Johnson as Matheson's love interest.
+Cody appeared in the supporting role of Julia Johnson as Emmet Dalton (Matheson)'s love interest.
 The western-genre film was released on February 15, 1975.

 While she had previously retired from acting, relocating from Los Angeles to Jacksonville, Florida, Cody responded to a 1987 call for local actors to appear in the Peter Bogdanovich directed film Illegally Yours.
 She was cast in a minor supporting role in the film, which starred Rob Lowe, Colleen Camp, and Kenneth Mars.
 The film was released on May 13, 1988.

 Personal life

 In 1975, Cody returned to the east coast, settling in Connecticut.
 She married in 1979 and in 1981, her daughter, Megan, was born.
-In 1983, she returned to Los Angeles, when she was cast in the Stephen J. Cannell television series, The Rousters, starring Chad Everett, Jim Varney, and Mimi Rogers.
+In 1983, she returned to Los Angeles, when she was cast in the Stephen J. Cannell television series,The Rousters, starring Chad Everett, Jim Varney, and Mimi Rogers.
 When the series was cancelled after one season, Cody moved to Florida.

 In 2010, Cody appeared at the annual Dark Shadows Festival convention in Burbank, California, as one of the original cast members of the cult classic daytime drama.
 Alternating between Los Angeles and New York, the event is an annual, three-day fan festival that has been held every year since 1983.

 As of 2011, Cody lived in Florida with her partner, Jahn Avarello, until his death, September 20, 2012.
-Avarello and Cody both attended Manhattan's Professional Children's School where they first met in 7th Grade.
+Avarello and Cody both attended Manhattan's Professional Children's School where they first met in 7th grade.
 In August 2011, Cody appeared at the 45th Anniversary of the Dark Shadows Festival with Avarello by her side.
-The Festival was held in New York City.
+The festival was held in New York City.